 Pension Benefits: The pension benefit obligation and related pension expense are calculated in accordance with U.S. GAAP and are impacted by certain actuarial assumptions.
 Changes in these assumptions are primarily influenced by factors outside of Snap-on's control and can have a significant effect on the amounts reported in the financial statements.

 Snap-on believes that the two most critical assumptions are (i) the expected return on plan assets; and (ii) the assumed discount rate.

 Pension expense increases as the expected rate of return on plan assets decreases.
-Lowering the expected rate of return assumption for Snap-on's domestic pension plan assets by 50 basis points would have increased Snap-on's 2013 domestic pension expense by approximately \$4.0 million.
+Lowering the expected rate of return assumption for Snap-on's domestic pension plan assets by 50 bps would have increased Snap-on's 2014 domestic pension expense by approximately \$4.2 million.
 Snap-on uses a three-year, market-related value asset method of amortizing the difference between actual and expected returns on its domestic plans' assets.

 The objective of Snap-on's discount rate assumption is to reflect the rate at which the pension benefits could be effectively settled.
 In making this determination, the company takes into account the timing and amount of benefits that would be available under the plans.
-The domestic discount rate as of 2013 and 2012 year end was selected based on a cash flow matching methodology developed by the company's outside actuaries and which incorporates a review of current economic conditions.
+The domestic discount rate as of 2014 and 2013 year end was selected based on a cash flow matching methodology developed by the company's outside actuaries and which incorporates a review of current economic conditions.
 This methodology matches the plans' yearly projected benefit cash flows to those of hypothetical bond portfolios using high-quality, AA rated or better, corporate bonds from either Moody's Investors Service or Standard & Poor's credit rating agencies available at the measurement date.
 This technique calculates bond portfolios that produce adequate cash flows to pay the plans' projected yearly benefits and then selects the portfolio with the highest yield and uses that yield as the recommended discount rate.

-The selection of the 5.2% weighted-average discount rate for Snap-on's domestic pension plans as of 2013 year end represents the single rate that produces the same present value of cash flows as the estimated benefit plan payments.
-Lowering Snap-on's domestic discount rate assumption by 50 basis points would have increased Snap-on's 2013 domestic pension expense and projected benefit obligation by approximately \$5.3 million and \$50.9 million, respectively.
-As of 2013 year end, Snap-on's domestic projected benefit obligation comprised approximately 81% of Snap-on's worldwide projected benefit obligation.
-The weighted-average discount rate for Snap-on's foreign pension plans of 4.5% represents the single rate that produces the same present value of cash flows as the estimated benefit plan payments.
-Lowering Snap-on's foreign discount rate assumption by 50 basis points would have increased Snap-on's 2013 foreign pension expense and projected benefit obligation by approximately \$2.0 million and \$19.9 million, respectively.
+The selection of the 4.2% weighted-average discount rate for Snap-on's domestic pension plans as of 2014 year end represents the single rate that produces the same present value of cash flows as the estimated benefit plan payments.
+Lowering Snap-on's domestic discount rate assumption by 50 bps would have increased Snap-on's 2014 domestic pension expense and projected benefit obligation by approximately \$6.0 million and \$63.4 million, respectively.
+As of 2014 year end, Snap-on's domestic projected benefit obligation comprised approximately 82% of Snap-on's worldwide projected benefit obligation.
+The weighted-average discount rate for Snap-on's foreign pension plans of 3.3% represents the single rate that produces the same present value of cash flows as the estimated benefit plan payments.
+Lowering Snap-on's foreign discount rate assumption by 50 bps would have increased Snap-on's 2014 foreign pension expense and projected benefit obligation by approximately \$1.9 million and \$22.7 million, respectively.

 Actuarial gains and losses in excess of 10 percent of the greater of the projected benefit obligation or market-related value of assets are amortized on a straight-line basis over the average remaining service period of active participants or over the average remaining life expectancy for plans with primarily inactive participants.
-Prior service costs and credits resulting from plan amendments are amortized in equal annual amounts over the average remaining service period of affected active participants or over the remaining life expectancy of affected retired participants.
+Prior service costs and credits resulting from plan amendments are amortized in equal annual amounts over the average remaining service period of active participants or over the average remaining life expectancy for plans with primarily inactive participants.
 See Note 11 to the Consolidated Financial Statements for further information on pension plans.